A theory for generalized morphisms and beyond: Introduction

-In Part I of this paper, which consists of Sections \ref{Basic notions and properties} to \ref{App to dyn}, we address the above issues for the case where only single-variable functions are involved, and in Part II, we address the above issues for the case where multivariable functions or multivariable partial functions are involved.
-Moreover, in Sections \ref{App to topo} and \ref{App to dyn}, we apply some of our results to topological spaces and dynamical systems, respectively.
+In Part I of this paper, which consists of Sections \ref{Basic notions and properties} to \ref{Cons of $T$-mor and theta-mor}, we address the above issues for the case where only single-variable functions are involved, and in Part II, we address the above issues for the case where multivariable functions or partial functions are involved.

 In Part III, new interpretations on solvability of polynomials and solvability of homogeneous linear differential equations are introduced.
-The key idea is to “decompose” an equation $Q$ into $n(\in {{\mathbb{Z}}^{+}})$ equations ${{Q}_{1}},\cdots ,{{Q}_{n}}$ such that each solution of $Q$ can somehow be expressed in terms of the solutions of ${{Q}_{1}},\cdots ,{{Q}_{n}}$.
-Moreover, this idea is roughly generalized for “general” equation solving in terms of the generalized Galois theory developed in Parts I and II.
+The key idea is to “decompose” an equation $Q$ into $n(\in {{\mathbb{Z}}^{+}})$ equations ${{Q}_{1}},\cdots ,{{Q}_{n}}$ such that each solution of $Q$ can somehow be expressed in terms of the solutions of ${{Q}_{1}},\cdots ,{{Q}_{n}}$, where for example in the case of a separable polynomial $p(x)$ in $Q:=(p(x)=0)$, the Galois group of each $p_i(x)$ in $Q_i:=(p_i(x)=0)$ is simple.
+Moreover, this idea is roughly generalized for “general” equation solving in terms of the theory developed in Parts I and II.

 Some more results are presented in Part IV.
-The topics of these results seem to be promising for future research.
+For example, in Section \ref{Transitive}, we obtain analogues of the well-known fact that the Galois group of an irreducible polynomial acts transitively on its roots, and in Section \ref{transcendental}, we generalize the algebraic notions of transcendental elements over a field and purely transcendental field extensions.
+Moreover, in Section \ref{first iso}, we obtain an isomorphism theorem which generalizes the first isomorphism theorems (for groups, rings, and modules).
+And in Section \ref{App to dyn}, we show a close relation between a part of our theory and dynamical systems.

 $ $

 To help the reader better understand the structure of the paper, we simplify the table of contents as follows.

 Section \ref{Basic notions and properties}.
 Basic notions and properties